golioth/golioth-zephyr-sdk/samples/settings/README.rst

 .. code-block:: console

-   $ #Build and flash for the Circuit Dojo nrf9160 Feather:
-   $ west build -b circuitdojo_feather_nrf9160_ns samples/settings
+   $ west build -b nrf9160dk_nrf9160_ns samples/settings
-   $ mcumgr --conntype=serial --connstring='dev=/dev/ttyUSB0,baud=1000000' image upload build/zephyr/app_update.bin
-   $ #or build and flash for the Thingy:91:
-   $ west build -b thingy91_nrf9160_ns samples/settings
+   $ west flash
-   $ mcumgr --conntype=serial --connstring='dev=/dev/ttyACM0,baud=115200' image upload build/zephyr/app_update.bin

-To write the settings to flash, we need to get out of bootloader mode, send the desired values, and then reset the application to start using them.
-Here is the process for the Thingy91 (change the ``connstring`` as necessary for your hardware):
+To write the settings to flash, we need to send the desired values, and then reset the application to start using them.
+Here is the process for the nRF9160 DK (change the ``connstring`` as necessary for your hardware):

 .. code-block:: console

-   $ #Write the settings to the Thingy:91
-   $ mcumgr --conntype=serial --connstring='dev=/dev/ttyACM0,baud=115200' reset
    $ mcumgr --conntype=serial --connstring='dev=/dev/ttyACM0,baud=115200' config golioth/psk-id device-id@project-id
    $ mcumgr --conntype=serial --connstring='dev=/dev/ttyACM0,baud=115200' config golioth/psk device-pre-shared-key
    $ mcumgr --conntype=serial --connstring='dev=/dev/ttyACM0,baud=115200' reset